TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 our customers and associates.
 Because of this your shipment may experience
 delays.
 Thank you for your patience and understanding.
 Learn More &.
 Stay Safe

-🔥 Deals Extended For a Limited Time
+Last Chance 🔥 Deals!

 Shop your favorite Aero Shorts &.
 Tees before they're gone!

-🔥 Deals Extended For
-a Limited Time
+Last Chance 🔥 Deals!

 Shop your favorite Aero Shorts
 &.
 Tees before they're gone!

-Shop Girls 🔥 Deals Shop Guys 🔥 Deals
+Shop Girls 🔥 Deals Shop Guys 🔥 Deals ENDS
+TODAY!

+Memorial Day Extravaganza!

+50-70% Off
+Everything!

 In Stores &.
 Online

-Memorial Day Extravaganza Starts Now!

-50-70% Off
-Everything!

 Shop Girls Shop Guys